moneroguides/1x03-using-moneo-as-money/script.md

 As you can see, we managed to complete our first successful trade.
 We hope you were able to do the same without trouble.

-To continue, let's add a new tab to the tool bar.
+To continue, let's add a new tab to the toolbar.
 To do so, select *View* and then *Show Coins*.
 The *Coins* tab lists all the unspent outputs which are owned by your keys.
 If we right-click on this output and select *Details* we can get all sorts of interesting information.
 Here we can see the address it was sent to, its current status, the amount sent and blockchain height.

 If we now head over to the *Receive* tab, we can see that the address we created before the trade has now been removed.
 This is a handy feature built into Feather to prevent address reuse.